Dental Crowns for Baby Teeth

 Why Do Children Get Metal Crowns?

-As a child grows, the ratio of jaws to teeth in the oral cavity undergoes changes.
+As a child grows, the ratio of jaws to teeth in the oral cavity changes.
 This phenomenon represents physiological tooth wear in the primary dentition.
 Over time, the cusps and the edges of incisor teeth become flat due to constant contact with the opposing teeth during chewing and speech.
 If a tooth with a crown remains unchanged, it can affect the action of the masticatory system.
-It is for this reason children require a crown that can adapt to an adjusting and growing mouth.
+It is for this reason that children require a crown that can adapt to an adjusting and growing mouth.
 Stainless steel crowns are a great option in such cases.

 Zirconia crowns can be used for the front teeth.
 Zirconium Dioxide is a material with both aesthetic qualities and mechanical toughness.
 It can give your child a smile that is virtually indistinguishable from healthy, natural teeth.